January is Thyroid Awareness Month! Here's the low-down on this AMAZING, yet SO important butterfly shaped gland that sits below your Adam's apple!

 - Sleep disturbances

-5. Goiter: non-cancerous enlargement of the thyroid.
+Goiter is a non-cancerous enlargement of the thyroid.

-6. Nodules: growths on the thyroid most commonly due to iodine insufficiency.
+Nodules are growths on the thyroid most commonly due to iodine insufficiency.

 As you can see the thyroid is IMPORTANT and it can definitely wreak havoc on the way you feel from head to toe.
 So, let's not GUESS, let's TEST.
 Contact me at info@drerinellis for more info.
 Or, if you are ready to schedule your consult do so HERE.